geekdevs/sftw/README.md

 }
 ```

-Then in your pject root:
+Then in your project root:

 	$ php composer.phar update